BrendoAlmeida/Geminify/README.md

 ## UI Tour & Tips

 - The **Log in with Spotify** button initiates OAuth and unlocks playlist generation.
+- Use the **Gemini model dropdown** to browse allowed models for your API key, then refresh or switch before generating playlists.
 - **Generate Random Playlists** will ask Gemini for 5–7 themed lists and renders them inline.
 - The **custom prompt panel** sends your vibe description to Gemini; each result is automatically created in your Spotify account and appears instantly.
 - Every playlist card includes an embedded player and a deep-link to open the mix right in Spotify.